 There are plenty of other factual inaccuracies, like uniforms and flags being used before they would have been created or grossly modified versions of well-documented historical events.
 It all culminates in a mission that is both ridiculous and annoying where Ratonhnhaké:ton is literally on the horse with Paul Revere as he makes his famous Midnight Ride, tasking you with steering the horse in whichever direction Revere yells in your ear to go.
 Again, subtlety is not this game's strong suit.

 Imagine that: six hours of tutorials.
 That's half the game.
-That's an entire Call of Duty campaign.
+That's The Dark Knight, twice.